rebmid/Degree-Capstone-Project-using-Scheduling-Software-C-Application/README.md

 # Capstone Project

-A. Comprehensive summary that addresses the following requirements:

 • the business problem or opportunity you are solving for, including a description of the customers and why this application will fulfill their needs

 • existing gaps in the software application you are replacing or modifying (if applicable)